ADIKURWA/ESP32Marauder/Flipper-Zero.md

 | Really easy.
 Nothing to change, but you don't get any customization (which is fine). | This pill is the size of a large pumpkin and it goes in your ass.
 Install libraries, build from source, know everything |
 | [Marauder OTA](installing-firmware-via-ota) | [Build from source](installing-firmware-from-source)

+Once you install the Marauder firmware on the WiFi dev board, you can connect the dev board to the Flipper Zero GPIO header and connect the flipper to your PC or Android phone via USB cable.
+On the Flipper Zero, navigate to `GPIO`>`USB-UART Bridge`.
+I keep my Bridge configured to use USB channel 0

 ### Usage
 Marauder can be used via its [command-line interface](cli) supplemented by the Flipper Zero USB-to-UART bridge and a PC/Laptop.
 The goal is to eventually get the Flipper Zero to offer a bluetooth connection to facilitate a Serial-over-Bluetooth bridge to the WiFi Dev Board so everything can be done over mobile phone.